MicrosoftDocs/visualstudio-docs/docs/ide/deploy-copilot-to-enterprise.md

 If you're using a layout to deploy Visual Studio across your organization, you first need to add the `Component.GitHub.Copilot` component to the layout.
 Then, assuming the client is configured to [receive updates from the layout](../install/update-visual-studio.md#configure-source-location-of-updates), you can run a `modify` command as in the previous example to add it to the client.

-Refer to the [layout documentation](../install/create-a-network-installation-of-visual-studio.md#modify-the-contents-of-a-layout) for further information.
+For more information, see the [layout documentation](../install/create-a-network-installation-of-visual-studio.md#modify-the-contents-of-a-layout).

 ## End user action required

-Note that after installing the GitHub Copilot component to the client machines, the end user will need to take the following steps to enable GitHub Copilot:
+After installing the GitHub Copilot component to the client machines, the end user will need to take the following steps to enable GitHub Copilot:

 1. Log into the [GitHub web interface](https://github.com/settings/copilot) with the GitHub account associated with their Copilot subscription.
-1. Launch Visual Studio 2022 and [add their GitHub account to the Visual Studio keychain to activate access](work-with-github-accounts.md).
+1. Activate access by launching Visual Studio 2022 and [adding their GitHub account to the Visual Studio keychain](work-with-github-accounts.md).

 ## Related content